Skip to content

 Ablation Study

-Ablation Dimension Variable Range Key Finding
+Dimension Variable Range Key Conclusion

 Key Findings

-• MaxMatch achieves the most matches but its retention is nearly identical to random recommendation—"more matches ≠ better user retention" is the central empirical finding of this paper.
+• MaxMatch yields the most matches, but retention is nearly identical to random—confirming "more matches \(\neq\) better retention."

 Highlights & Insights